sashibat/Lifeinfo/about.md

 * 2010-2012
   * Participated in FLL, competing in local competitions

+## Involved in biomedical PLTW program 2012-2016
+* Labwork
+  * Cut and pasted a plasmid into bacteria (Using PCR, electrophoresis, e.coli, etc.)
+  * Grew and tested e. coli in a water bottle as part of an experiment

 ## Science fair

 * Won Yale Science and Engineering Science Fair Award 2013